 Early Music Review

-For more than thirty years Gothic Voices has been renowned for the excellence, refinement and beauty of its performances of medieval music.
-A quartet of voices, the group continues to evolve, performing imaginative programmes that use their voices in varying combinations and recently expanding their repertoire to include contemporary music.
+For more than thirty years Gothic Voices has been renowned for the excellence, refinement and spirituality of its performances of medieval music.

-The group’s first ever and ground-breaking recording of the music of Hildegard of Bingen, A Feather on the Breath of God, remains one of the best-selling recordings of pre-classical music ever made.
-It continues to signify Gothic Voices as leaders in this field, along with an award-winning discography of more than twenty CDs for the Hyperion, Avie and Linn record labels, three of which have won the coveted Gramophone Magazine Early Music Award.
+Gothic Voices’s ground-breaking recording of the music of Hildegard of Bingen, A Feather on the Breath of God, remains one of the best-selling recordings of pre-classical music ever made.
+Since the ensemble was founded in 1980 by Christopher Page, Gothic Voices has produced an acclaimed discography of over twenty CDs for the Hyperion, Avie and Linn record labels, three of which won the coveted Gramophone Magazine Early Music Award.
 Recent discs for Linn Records include The Dufay Spectacle and Nowell Syng We Bothe Al and Som, both well received by the critics: “such passion that there’s never a hint of dry scholarship.”
 (The Times)

 This biography is for information only and should not be reproduced.